-RULES RESOLUTION NO. -2022
+RULES RESOLUTION NO. - 2023

-A RESOLUTION AUTHORIZING THE COUNTY EXECUTIVE TO EXECUTE AN AMENDMENT TO A PERSONAL SERVICES AGREEMENT BETWEEN THE COUNTY OF NASSAU, ACTING ON BEHALF OF THE OFFICE OF MANAGEMENT AND BUDGET, AND MOODY'S ANALYTICS, INC.
+A RESOLUTION AUTHORIZING THE COUNTY EXECUTIVE TO EXECUTE AN AMENDMENT TO A PERSONAL SERVICES AGREEMENT BETWEEN THE COUNTY OF NASSAU, ACTING ON BEHALF OF THE NASSAU COUNTY OFFICE OF MANAGEMENT AND BUDGET AND MOODY'S ANALYTICS, INC.

-WHEREAS, the County has negotiated an amendment to a personal services agreement with Moody's Analytics, Inc. to provide financial services related to analyzing sales tax data, a copy of which is on file with the Clerk of the Legislature; now, therefore, be it
+WHEREAS, the County has negotiated an amendment to a personal services agreement with Moody's Analytics, Inc., a copy of which is on file with the Clerk of the Legislature; now, therefore, be it